roycehorta/IS215_AI_Helpdesk_Assistant_Degree_Programs/README.md

 Email is handled by **Brevo**.
 Ensure `BREVO_API_KEY`, `BREVO_SENDER_EMAIL`, and `BREVO_SENDER_NAME` are set in your Lambda environment variables.
 The sender domain (`mis-projects.online`) must be verified in your Brevo account under **Senders & IPs**.

+**1. Create a Brevo account**

+Go to [https://app.brevo.com](https://app.brevo.com) and sign up for a free account.

+**2. Get your API key**

+Go to **Profile → SMTP & API → API Keys → Generate a new API key**.
+Copy the key — this is your `BREVO_API_KEY`.

+**3. Verify your sender domain or email**

+Go to **Senders & IPs → Senders → Add a new sender**.
+Add the email address you want to send from (e.g. `helpdesk@yourdomain.com`).
+Brevo will send a verification email — click the link to confirm.

+> If you don't have a custom domain, you can use a Gmail or any personal email as the sender but deliverability may be lower.

 Three email types are sent via Brevo:
 - **Ticket confirmation** — sent to the student when they submit a support ticket
 - **Ticket reply** — sent to the student when an admin replies via the dashboard